Statistical findings summary

 - Collinearity between spending measures requires caution when reading raw coefficient signs.

-- Poverty-aware findings currently apply to 2024-25 models; 2018-19 comparisons remain income/education-based.
+- Poverty-aware findings apply to 2024-25 models; 2018-19 comparisons remain income/education-based.

 Interpretation rule: treat these outputs as evidence about associations and comparative signal strength.